13 Study Design

 How many patients should be enrolled in a trial?
 The answer depends on several factors: the size of the effect we expect (or the minimum effect we consider clinically meaningful), the variability of the outcome measure, the Type I error rate we are willing to accept (the probability of declaring the drug works when it does not), and the power we require (the probability of detecting a real effect if it exists).

 In practice, sample size calculations are performed before the trial begins, based on assumptions about effect size and variability drawn from prior studies.
-If those assumptions prove incorrect—if the drug produces a smaller effect than expected, or if outcomes are more variable—the trial may be underpowered to detect a real effect.
+If those assumptions prove incorrect (for example, if the drug produces a smaller effect than expected, or if outcomes are more variable), the trial may be underpowered to detect a real effect.
 Adaptive designs that allow sample size re-estimation based on interim data address this concern.

 flowchart TB